WillZealot/MonTechApi/readme.md

 SO THAT my website can handle large amounts of unstructured data

 ## Video Link

-Please refer to the following video for examples of the application's API routes being tested in Insomnia: https://watch.screencastify.com/v/n439MxR70jrZXEuzAvJ7
+ Refer to models folder on how to properly add and create thoughts and users as well as reaction thanks Please refer to the following video for examples of the application's API routes being tested in Insomnia: https://watch.screencastify.com/v/n439MxR70jrZXEuzAvJ7

 ![Alt text](image.png)